Kontakte by Stockhausen

 LCSP Coach Siwan Rhys and George Barton form the percussion and piano duo GBSR.
 They recently discussed their recording of KONTAKTE by Karlheinz Stockhausen with Tom Donald.
 This was the first piece the duo performed together back in 2013.

-The album is set to be released on 15 October 2019 on the ‘all that dust’ label, an independent label producing high-quality contemporary music.
+The album is set to be released on 15 October 2019 on the ‘All That Dust’ label, an independent label producing high-quality contemporary music.

 Q1: What Influence Has Karlheinz Stockhausen Had on You?